 use std::io::prelude::*;

 fn main() {

-let args: Vec<String> = env::args().collect();

-let query = &args[1];

-let filename = &args[2];

-println!("Searching for {}", query);
+// ...snip...

 println!("In file {}", filename);

 let mut f = File::open(filename).expect("file not found");

 let mut contents = String::new();

 f.read_to_string(&mut contents)

 .expect("something went wrong reading the file");

 println!("With text:\n{}", contents);

 }

 Listing 12-4: Reading the contents of the file specified by the second argument

-First, we add some more use statements to bring in relevant parts of the standard library: we need std::fs::File for dealing with files, and std::io::prelude::* contains various traits that are useful when doing I/O, including file I/O. In the same way that Rust has a general prelude that brings certain things into scope automatically, the std::io module has its own prelude of common things you’ll need when working with I/O. Unlike the default prelude, we must explicitly use the prelude in std::io.
+First, we add some more use statements to bring in relevant parts of the standard library: we need std::fs::File for dealing with files, and std::io::prelude::* contains various traits that are useful when doing I/O, including file I/O. In the same way that Rust has a general prelude that brings certain things into scope automatically, the std::io module has its own prelude of common things you’ll need when working with I/O. Unlike the default prelude, we must explicitly use the prelude from std::io.

 In main, we’ve added three things: first, we get a mutable handle to the file by calling the File::open function and passing it the value of the filename variable.
 Second, we create a variable called contents and set it to a mutable, empty String.
 This will hold the content of the file after we read it in.
 Third, we call read_to_string on our file handle and pass a mutable reference to contents as an argument.

-After those lines, we’ve again added temporary println! that prints out the value in contents after we’ve read the file so we can check that our program is working so far.
+After those lines, we’ve again added a temporary println! statement that prints out the value of contents after the file is read, so that we can check that our program is working so far.

 Let’s try running this code with any string as the first command line argument (since we haven’t implemented the searching part yet) and our poem.txt file as the second argument: